Donders-Institute/bidscoin/docs/workflow.rst

     Converts ("coins") your source datasets to NIfTI/json/tsv BIDS datasets using the mapping information from the bidsmap.yaml file.
 Edit this bidsmap to your needs using the bidseditor tool before running this function or (re-)run the bidsmapper whenever you encounter unexpected data.
-You can run bidscoiner after all data has been collected, or run / re-run it whenever new data has been added to your source folder (presuming the scan protocol has not changed).
+You can run bidscoiner after all data has been collected, or run/re-run it whenever new data has been added to your source folder (presuming the scan protocol has not changed).
     Also, if you delete a subject/session folder from the bidsfolder, it will simply be re-created from the sourcefolder the next time you run the bidscoiner.